David Schumacher (racing driver): 2025

 For 2025, Schumacher returned to the GT World Challenge Europe Endurance Cup, driving a Ford Mustang GT3 for the HRT Ford Performance team.

 Personal life

 Schumacher's family includes his father, former Formula One driver Ralf, his uncle, seven-time Formula One world champion Michael, and his cousin, FIA World Endurance Championship driver Mick.
-On 7th November 2025, Schumacher announced via his Instagram that he is engaged to his long term partner and Hungarian racing driver Vivien Keszthelyi.
+In 2026, Schumacher married his long-time partner Vivien Keszthelyi.